psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 +++

 The ceremony of sin-eating as it was formerly practised in Scotland is described at p.
-60 of Mr. Phiselton Dyer’s 'Domestic Folk-lore.'
+60 of Mr. Phiselton Dyer's 'Domestic Folk-lore.'
 If my memory serves me, there is a good deal of information on this subject in 'The Golden Bough,' by Mr. Frazer.
 C. C. B.

 +++

 Mr. Elton, in 'Origins of English History,' 1882, pp. 181, 182, has some interesting observations on sin-eating.
-He says, "The superstition certainly prevailed in Herefordshire, though it may be doubful whether it extended to the neighbouring parts of Wales."
+He says, "The superstition certainly prevailed in Herefordshire, though it may be doubtful whether it extended to the neighbouring parts of Wales."
 He quotes Aubrey's 'Remains of Gentilisme' (as every one writing on the subject does), and refers also to Sikes's 'British Goblins,' 325, and Hone's 'Year Book,' 858.
 A quotation from Mr. Wirt Sikes shows that the custom prevails in Turkestan.
 I doubt if the custom survives anywhere in Great Britain or Ireland.
 James Hooper.
 Norwich.

 +++